-Cardinal John Atcherley Dew, Archbishop of Wellington (New Zealand), was born in Waipawa, New Zealand on 5 May 1948.
+Cardinal John Atcherley Dew, Archbishop of Wellington (New Zealand), Military Ordinary of New Zeland, was born in Waipawa, New Zealand on 5 May 1948.
 He studied philosophy at the Holy Name Seminary and theology at Holy Cross College.
 He was ordained a priest on 9 May 1976.

 After his ordination he began serving in parish ministry.
 In 1980 he travelled to the Cook Islands as a missionary, working in the Maori community.
 There he also served as parish priest and head of archdiocesan youth ministry.
 In 1988 he was appointed director of formation at Holy Cross College in Mosgiel.
 From 1991-1993 he studied spirituality at the Institute of St. Anselm in Kent, England.
 Upon earning a diploma, he stayed in England and began serving as parish priest in Newtown.